-- ISIMIP data: For model simulation studies, we also provide nitrogen deposition estimates based on atmospheric chemistry modelling for a historical time period (1861-2005) and four future scenarios, where nitrogen deposition follow the four RCPs respectively.
-The data are further described in Lamarque et al. (2013a, 2013b), sea-salt corrected and consistent with the global nitrogen deposition data provided within ISIMIP (Frieler et al. 2017).
-The data are taken from the global dataset without further corrections and hence are not intended to represent realistic, local forecasts but rather rough estimates of future nitrogen projections. - 10 For the 1980-2014 time period, the ISIMIP data are typically lower and less dynamic than the EMEP estimates (Figure 5).
+The data are taken from the global dataset without further corrections and hence are not intended to represent realistic, local forecasts but rather rough estimates of future nitrogen projections.

+For the 1980-2014 time period, the ISIMIP data are typically lower and less dynamic than the EMEP estimates (Fig. 5).
 However, while they do not seem suitable for historical model evaluations, they cover a much longer time period and are clearly interesting for scenario studies because they feature different nitrogen deposition pathways consistent with RCP climates and CO2 pathways.
-It is also important to note that measured throughfall of NO3 and NH4 is on average lower than modelled total deposition, due to canopy uptake (Marchetto et al in prep.).
+It is also important to note that measured throughfall of NO3 and NH4 is on average lower than modelled total deposition, due to canopy uptake (Marchetto et al., 2020).
 Moreover, for the two Solling sites the data presented here are identical while in reality total N deposition rates in the spruce stand should be higher because of higher dry depositions.
-Actually, the ratio between Solling spruce and Solling beech is 1.4 for NH4 throughfall fluxes, 1.6 for NO3 throughfall fluxes, 1.4 for NH4 total deposition, and 1.4 for NO3 total deposition, both using a canopy budget model (Ulrich 1994) for the period 1980-2014.
-However, these ratios are not constant and are showing an increasing trend over time.
+Actually, the ratio between Solling spruce and Solling beech is 1.4 for NH4 throughfall fluxes, 1.6 for NO3 throughfall fluxes, 1.4 for NH4 total deposition and 1.4 for NO3 total deposition, both using a canopy budget model (Ulrich, 1994) for the period 1980-2014.
+However, these ratios are not constant and show an increasing trend over time.